Download page Configure Policies.

 In either panel, you can configure the policy name, enabled status, and whether to batch the actions executed by the policy.

-- Click Alert & Respond.
+- Click Alert & Respond in the menu bar.

 - Click Policies either in the right panel or the left navigation pane.